before you adopt

 Before you commit to adopting your next 4-legged best friend, please ask yourself the following questions and ensure that you're setting both your new pet and yourself up for success and lifelong happiness.

 Dogs, cats, and other animal companions require daily exercise and interaction to be happy and healthy.
 Before adopting a pet, consider whether you will have enough time to provide the care they need.

 Can you afford a pet?

 The costs of pet ownership can be quite high.
-Licenses, training classes, spaying and neutering, veterinary care, grooming, toys, food, kitty litter, and other expenses add up quickly.
+Veterinary care, grooming, food, toys, treats, cat litter, training classes, licenses, rental fees, and other expenses can add up quickly.